scottmotion/WP-Signups-Cron/signups-cron/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage WordPress signups via WP-Cron.
+Manage WordPress user signups via WP-Cron.

 == Description ==

-Enable a cron event that will remove active and/or user pending signups from the database.
+Enable a cron event that will remove active and/or pending user signups from the database.

 Features:
 * Displays information about the signups table such as size and number of signups.